General Information

 Blood Film

-Blood films are stained at pH7.2 and stained with Giemsa and are viewed for the presence of malarial parasites.
+Thin Blood films are stained at pH7.2 with Giemsa and Thick blood films are stained with Field A and B; these are viewed for the presence of malarial parasites.

 WHO guidelines suggest three negative microscopy and antigen detection. results in 72 hours to exclude malaria.
 In the event of a positive finding the clinician/ward will be informed.
 A percentage parasitaemia is only given in cases of Plasmodium Falciparum, Plasmodium Knowlesi and Plasmodium malariae.